-Today’s cookie is fat double chocolate cookie with a big crater in the middle filled with sour cream and chopped dried cherries.
+Today’s cookies are thick chocolate cherry cookies with big crater in the middle filled with sour cream and chopped dried cherries.

 First, I took chilled chocolate dough, molded it into balls and filled it with a sour cream mixture.
 The cherries came later, but in the end I decided to mix them all in.